Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 That's very cool.

-You know the song, You Like This, is not the vibe that they were going for.
+If you know the song, you like, this is not the vibe that they were going for.

 But hey, I'm glad they took that dollar.